iterative/dvc.org/static/docs/use-cases/data-registry.md

   the same data versions.
-- Projects that import data from the registry don't need to push these large files to their own [remotes](/doc/command-reference/remote), **saving space** on storage – they may not even need to a remote at all, using only the local
+- Projects that import data from the registry don't need to push these large files to their own [remotes](/doc/command-reference/remote), **saving space** on storage – they may not even need a remote at all, using only their local
   <abbr>cache</abbr>.
-- Easier to manage **access control** per remote storage configured in a single data registry project.
+- It may be easier to manage **access control** for remote storage configured in a single data registry project.
+A possible setup would use a read-only remote, so other projects can't affect each other accidentally.

 A possible risk of shared data registries is that, if the source project or its remote storage are lost for any reason, several other projects depending on it